pelavarre/byoverbs/futures.md

 uu = uniq in the way of don't make me sort the input - for like reviewing CLI Input History fh |tac |uu |tac

+cal option to give more than 14 Days to both sides
+    Like how about default to give the whole months to both sides

+screen transcripts with no lag into:  tail -F

+The Terminal Sh should tell me when we’ll first test the changes I just now saved into my CronTab

 ## Copied from